coder-mike/microvium/doc/getting-started.md

 ### Step 2: Add the Microvium source files

-Copy the Microvium source files from the [./dist-c](../dist-c) directory of the microvium github repository into your C project.
-These should be in their own folder and structured in such a way that you can paste over them at any time when there are updates to Microvium for bug fixes and new features.
-If you need to make any changes to the Microvium source files, consider submitting a bug report or feature request [on GitHub](https://github.com/coder-mike/microvium/issues).
+Copy the Microvium C source files from the [./dist-c](../dist-c) directory of the microvium github repository into your C project.
 This includes the following files:

   - `microvium.c`: the source code for the microvium engine, depending only on C standard library dependencies and the port file (discussed below)
   - `microvium.h`: the microvium header file that your C project will include so that it can interact with the microvium engine.
+  - `microvium_port_example.h`: this file is not used by Microvium, but is an example to get started with creating your own port file to adapt microvium to your target architecture (more on this in the next section).

+You should ideally put the Microvium source files in their own folder and structured in such a way that you can paste over them at any time when there are updates to Microvium for bug fixes and new features.
+If you need to make any changes to the Microvium source files themselves, consider rather submitting a bug report or feature request [on GitHub](https://github.com/coder-mike/microvium/issues).

 ### Step 3: Create a port file

 Microvium is written in such a way that it should be portable to many different architectures and scenarios.
-One way it achieves this, is by accessing platform-specific features through a _port file_.
+One way it achieves this is by accessing platform-specific features through a _port file_.
 This is a header file which `microvium.c` `#include`s but which _you_ write for your specific project.
-Microvium tries to `#include` it using the exact name `microvium_port.h` so you need to create the file with exactly this name and have it accessible in one of the project include directories.
+Microvium tries to `#include` it using the exact name `microvium_port.h` so you need to create the file with exactly this name and have it accessible in one of the project "include" directories.

 Luckily, you don't need to write the port file from scratch.
-An example port file is accessible at [./dist-c/microvium_port_example.h](../dist-c/microvium_port_example.h), which will suffice for most desktop environments and thus work for this tutorial.
+An example port file is accessible at [./dist-c/microvium_port_example.h](../dist-c/microvium_port_example.h).

-Copy the file [microvium_port_example.h](../dist-c/microvium_port_example.h) into the root of your project directory and rename it to `microvium_port.h`.
+For this tutorial, copy the file [microvium_port_example.h](../dist-c/microvium_port_example.h) into the root of your project directory and rename it to `microvium_port.h`.
+If you're compiling for an MCU, you may want to read through the file and make tweaks and adjustments to suit your architecture, but if you're compiling for a desktop computer, you can leave the port file contents exactly as provided by the example.

 ### Step 4: Some source code for your project